LaunchCodeEducation/aws-basics/content/s3/walkthrough/accessing-s3-bucket/index.md

 ## Accessing Your New S3 Bucket

-Now that you have created an S3 Bucket you will want to access the resource.
+Now that you have created an S3 Bucket, you will want to access the resource.

 ### S3 Bucket Dashboard